MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-rules-based-suggested-contacts.md

 1. On the settings pane, in the **Update rules for suggesting contacts** section, select **Add new rule**.
 The **Add rule** pane is displayed for the record type you selected.
 1. Type a **Rule name** for the rule.
 The name you enter will be displayed on the contact, and it will also appear in the rule list.
 1. Select from the following **Rule type** options:
    - **Relational**: Suggest a user who has a relationship with the linked record type or one of its related records.
-You can select up to ten related entities for each record type.
+In the rule settings section, the dropdown will allow the selection of a user directly on the record type for which you're creating a rule or an entity that's related to it.
+You can select up to 10 related entities, each one being associated with the previous selection.
+Once you've selected a user, either on the record type or related entity/entities, you can save the rule.
    - **Custom**: You can use your own custom logic with a record type, and then apply it.
-More information:

 1. Select **Save**.